nwy/Chronicling-America-API/README.md

 ---

- ## Example Notebook 6: Downloading a Newspaper Title
+ ## Example Notebook 6: Part 1: Downloading a Newspaper Title

  To download a specific newspaper title, you need to know the following information:
   * the newspaper Title's LCCN or the correct full name/spelling of the Newsaper.